-Tim's tips
+Tim's Tips

-Tim Ard GOL Instructor
+Tim Ard Instructor

 Trees with side lean pose a special problem.
 In addition to creating a good and bad side of the tree